rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 Since contemporary AI research encompassed understanding cognitive functions and computation with early primitive model 'neurons', it seemed a valuable asset that could be amplified with deep understanding of biological brains and behaviors.
 Stuart and Norvig's <ins>Artificial Intelligence: A Modern Approach</ins> became a new foundational textbook for an academic neuroscientist.

 At the outset, 'joining up' during the expert system wave of symbolic programming and progressing into qualitative process theory (QPT) and modeling, I finally started studying artificial neural networks after the turn of the new millennium.
-First came MatLab experiments with their Neural Networks and Machine Learning Toolbox.
+First came MatLab experiments with their Neural Networks and Machine Learning Toolbox and NVIDIA GPUs.

 ![OrinModAI1](https://user-images.githubusercontent.com/71346897/173706883-8b9418da-0ce3-4aed-a1ad-c10251d9fb43.png)